cwil423/social-media/README.md

-A social media website created with React, Redux and Firebase.
+A single feed social media website created with React, Redux and Firebase.